sbeleidy/hackerbot-python-package/README.md

-# Hackerbot Workspace
+# Hackerbot Lib

-Hackerbot Workspace (`hackerbot_ws`) is a project that includes modules for controlling and managing the Hackerbot system.
+Hackerbot Lib (`hackerbot_lib`) is a project that includes modules for controlling and managing the Hackerbot system.

 ## Installation